Copyright © Ministry of Health Singapore. All Rights Reserved.

 In preparing the caregiver, it is important to make sure that she understands and supports breastfeeding.
 Some people are concerned that giving expressed milk stored in the refrigerator will cause the baby to have abdominal “wind”.
 This is a misconception as expressed milk is warmed before baby drinks it.

-In addition, the protein in the breast milk is easily digestible, thus reducing the chances of the baby developing “wind”.
+In addition, the protein in breast milk is easily digestible, thus reducing the chances of the baby developing “wind”.
 Moreover, this method of feeding has successfully enabled mothers to combine work with breastfeeding.

 Educate and reassure your caregiver that expressed breast milk still continues to provide the nutrients and protective substances which your baby needs to stay strong and healthy.